Melanie Stansbury: 2021 special

-After Joe Biden announced Deb Haaland as his nominee for United States Secretary of the Interior, Stansbury announced her campaign for the special election to fill the seat.
-In the first round of voting by the state Democratic committee, Stansbury placed second after State Senator Antoinette Sedillo Lopez and automatically advanced to the runoff.
+After Joe Biden announced Deb Haaland as his nominee for U.S. Interior Secretary, Stansbury announced her campaign for the special election to fill the seat.
+In the first round of voting by the state Democratic committee, Stansbury placed second after state Senator Antoinette Sedillo Lopez and automatically advanced to the runoff.
 In the second round of voting, she defeated Sedillo Lopez by six votes.
 As no Republican had represented the district since 2009, The Santa Fe New Mexican labeled her "a heavy favorite".